 In partnership with the Food Standards Agency, we joined the National Food Hygiene Rating Scheme, where a food hygiene rating for a food premises is established following an inspection and taking into account observations and discussions made during the visit.

-We regularly inspect food businesses in our district to ensure thier food hygiene and waste disposal methods are in order.
-If you have encountered an issue while visiting a premises in the District, please get in touch so we can investigate.
+We regularly inspect food businesses in our district to ensure their food hygiene and waste disposal methods are in order.
+If you have encountered an issue while visiting premises in the District, please get in touch so we can investigate.

 To find out if there are any food recalls from products purchased in the UK, please see the latest food warnings from the Food Standards Agency.